bamboosky2021/learngit/readme.txt

 Git tracks changes.
 changes
 test1 change for github
-create a new branch "dev" is quick new one new two dev2 changes made
+Creating a new branch is quick AND simple.new one new two dev2 changes made